PeterForez/CarND-Path-Planning-Project/README.md

 5. If there is a car in front of us, we will consider change the lane or decrease the speed.
    1. Consider Left lane shift if it is safe.
    2. Consider Right lane shift if it is safe.
-   3. Decrease the speed if the shifing the lane is not safe.
+   3. Decrease the speed until we get the speed of the front car if the shifing the lane is not safe.
 6. Adjust the velocity
     1. If there is a car in front of us, and shifting lanes is not safe; decrease the velocity.
     2. If there is no car in front of us, increase the velocity gradually to the maximum velocity.